ccrr88/twitter-unfollow-all/README.md

 ```
 ### Configuration parameters
 * **API.Key and API.Secret**
-* **Bearer.Token**: OAuth 2.0 Bearer Token authenticates requests on behalf of your developer App.
 * **Access.Token and Access.Secret
 * **General.ScreenName**: your twitter account screen name, e.g. @xyz
 * **General.BatchSize**: the maximum number of friend accounts you wish to be able to remove on each run.
 Probably best to not delete all at once.
 It might be that twitter limits the number of friends you can unfollow during a certain time, not sure about that.